NelsonBataclan3/askred-api/readme.md

 }
 ```

 *answered* may be true or false depending on whether or not the question has been answered.
+An `answer` key is also provided containing the answer to that question.

 On **failure**, returns: